 Can I build up a no claim bonus as a named driver?

 Again, this really depends on your insurance provider.

-Generally, named drivers don’t build up NCB unless they’re the main driver on the policy – as it’s often the main driver’s driving record that determines the level of risk of the policy.
+Generally, named drivers don’t build up No Claim Discount unless they’re the main driver on the policy – as it’s often the main driver’s driving record that determines the level of risk of the policy.

 However, this does vary between some companies.
-It’s definitely worth checking this when you add a named driver to your car insurance poicy – as even though they might build up a no claim bonus with one company, it’s not always possible to transfer this to another provider in the future.
+It’s definitely worth checking this when you add a named driver to your car insurance policy – as even though they might build up a NCD with one company, it’s not always possible to transfer this to another provider in the future.

 How can I get proof of my no claim bonus?